 Recognised as one of Britain’s leading chamber music groups, the Aquarelle Guitar Quartet is a dynamic and innovative ensemble known for its extraordinary ensemble in performance and expansive repertoire.

 The Aquarelle Guitar Quartet has performed extensively in major venues including the Wigmore Hall, St. Martin-in-the-Fields and Bridgewater Hall.
-Their engagements have taken them to venues throughout Europe, most recently visiting Germany, Spain, Denmark, Greece, Estonia and Ireland.
+Their engagements have taken them to venues throughout Europe, most recently visiting Germany, Spain, Denmark, Greece, Estonia, Poland and Ireland.
 The quartet has performed as part of the Last Night of the Proms and has given live broadcasts on Radio 3, Classic FM, Lyric FM and ERA 3 (Greece).
 In 2007 they became the only guitar quartet to have ever performed in the finals of the Royal Overseas League and Young Concert Artists Trust (YCAT) Competitions.
-In 2011 they were “Artist in Residence” at the Harrogate International Festival and in 2014 they made their debut in Asia with a series of concerts in Seoul.
+In 2011 they were “Artist in Residence” at the Harrogate International Festival.